top of page

 458 X 450mm

-For this installation, I have taken inspiration from the Hindu practice of Jamra making.
+For this installation, I was inspired by the symbolic protest of rice planting.
+I have replaced rice seedlings with the practice of Jamra making.
 Jamara is the grass that emerges after barley seeds germinate.
-The process of Jamara growing is achieved by planting barley seeds in soil and then left in a dark space for a week to grow yellow sprouts, which are cut and presented as a symbol of good fortune during the biggest Hindu religious festival, Dashain.
-The installation is activated by a performance involving this ‘Holy Grass’ ritual.
+The process of Jamara growing is achieved by planting barley seeds in soil and left in a dark space for a week to grow yellow sprouts, which are cut and presented as a symbol of good fortune during the biggest Hindu religious festival, Dashain.

 I intend to commence with a performance involving the ritual handing out the grass.Once fully harvested, I intend the plants to be watered and regrown in natural light, outgrowing the containing structure of the digging bucket.
 The installation is deactivated once the seedlings erode and they will be disposed of with just the digging bucket left to be exhibited.